opws/opws-dataset/docs/fields.md

 Space-separated string of things the password reset page expects before resetting the password.
 Tokens:

-- "requester-ip" (IP requesting the page must be the same IP the email was requested from)
+- "origin" (IP address requesting the page must be the same IP the email was requested from)

 ## password.reset.steps